microsoft/FluidFramework/BREAKING.md

 ## Adding breaking change notes
+Notes on breaking and otherwise interesting changes go here.
+They will be reviewed and published along with each release.
 Published changelogs may be found on the docs site at fluidframework.com.

-They are reviewed and published from the main branch accompanying each release.
-To add any change notes, please edit the new file located at [./docs/content/docs/changelogs/CHANGELOG.md](./docs/content/docs/changelogs/CHANGELOG.md).
+### Writing a change note
+There are a few steps you can take to write a good change note and avoid needing to followup for clarification.
+- Provide a concise title.
+It should make clear what the topic of the change is.
+- Ensure the affected packages are named or clearly identifiable within the body.
+- Provide guidance on how the change should be consumed if applicable, such as by specifying replacement APIs.
+- Consider providing code examples as part of guidance for non-trivial changes.

 ## 0.48 Breaking changes
 - [client-api package removed](#client-api-package-removed)